softwaremill/jekyll-softwaremill/_posts/company/2014-01-28-bootzooka-reloaded-bootstrap-angular-scalatra.md

 ---
-title: Bootzooka Reloaded - Boostrap your AngularJS & Scalatra apps!
+title: Bootzooka Reloaded - Bootstrap your AngularJS & Scalatra apps!
 description: Bootzooka is a small scaffolding project we use in SoftwareMill to quicky set up new project matching Bootzooka's tech stack.
 And we share it on GitHub so you'll save time and effort.
 keywords: bootzooka, boostrap, scaffolding, angularjs, scalatra
 author: Michał Ostruszka